TobiaszCudnik/taskbot/www/pages/content/faq.md

 #### Will TaskBot read my emails?

 **TaskBot** will not read the contents of your emails, although it will read the subjects and labels assigned to them.
 Details about accessed and stored data can be found in our [Privacy Policy](/privacy-policy).
-You can also check the code running the service on [GitHub](https://github.com/TaskSync/TaskBot.app) (it's open source).
+Our source code is **open source** and you can review it on [GitHub](https://github.com/TaskSync/TaskBot.app).

 #### Can I share a Google Tasks list with someone?

 Not at the moment, but we're working on it!
-Soon you'll be able to share a custom list in **Google Tasks** with another **TaskBot** user, without using any dedicated UI.
+Soon, you'll be able to share a custom list in **Google Tasks** with another **TaskBot** user by using a **Google Tasks client only**.
 Tasks from that list will still be able to have a status assigned to them, which will make them show up in one of the status lists.
 That way you can organize your **GTD** independently of the shared list.

 #### Does TaskBot need my password?

-No. You don't have to give **TaskBot** your password, simply because we're using **Google Cloud API**s, which have token-based authentication.
+No, **TaskBot** will never ask you for your password, simply because we're using **Google Cloud API**s, which have token-based authentication.
+You login only on the **google.com** domain.

 #### Other questions?